 APC Assessment Subcommittee

-The committee has three broad areas of responsibility: annual learning outcome (SLO) assessment process for academic affairs, periodic program review, and assessment of the core curriculum (ICC).
+The committee has three broad areas of responsibility: annual learning outcome (SLO) assessment process for academic affairs, periodic program review, and recommendations on assessment of the core curriculum (ICC).

 Assessment Principles for Ithaca College